UPPMAX/R-python-julia-matlab-HPC/docs/R/batchR.rst

 .. challenge:: Serial batch script for R

-   Run the serial example script from further up on the page for the hello.R code.
+   Run the serial batch script from further up on the page, but for the add2.R code.
+Remember the arguments.

 .. solution:: Solution for UPPMAX
     :class: dropdown

-          Submitting "serial.sh" on Rackham
+          Serial script on Rackham

           .. code-block:: sh

-            [bbrydsoe@rackham3 Python]$ sbatch serial.sh
-            Submitted batch job 33571948

-            [bbrydsoe@rackham3 Python]$ ls
-            hello.R  serial.sh  slurm-33571948.out
-            [bbrydsoe@rackham3 Python]$

-            [bbrydsoe@rackham3 Python]$ cat slurm-33571948.out
-            Nearly all CRAN and BioConductor packages are installed and available by loading the module R_packages/4.0.4
-            > message <-"Hello World!"
-            > print(message)
-            [1] "Hello World!"
-            >
+             #!/bin/bash
+             #SBATCH -A naiss2023-22-44 # Change to your own after the course
+             #SBATCH --time=00:10:00 # Asking for 10 minutes
+             #SBATCH -n 1 # Asking for 1 core

+             # Load any modules you need, here for R/4.0.4
+             module load R/4.0.4

+             # Run your R script
+             R --no-save --quiet < add2.R 2 3

 .. solution:: Solution for HPC2N
     :class: dropdown

-          Submitting "serial.sh" on Kebnekaise
+          Serial script on Kebnekaise

           .. code-block:: sh

              #!/bin/bash
-            #SBATCH -A SNIC2022-22-641 # Change to your own after the course
+             #SBATCH -A hpc2nXXXX-YYY # Change to your own project ID
-            #SBATCH --time=00:05:00 # Asking for 5 minutes
+             #SBATCH --time=00:10:00 # Asking for 10 minutes
              #SBATCH -n 1 # Asking for 1 core

-            # Load any modules you need, here for Python 3.9.5
+             # Load any modules you need, here for R/4.0.4
-            module load Python/3.9.5
+             module load R/4.0.4

-            # Run your Python script
+             # Run your R script
-            python sum-2args.py 2 3
+             R --no-save --quiet < add2.R 2 3

+.. challenge:: Parallel job run

+   Try running the parallel example with "foreach" from further up on the page.

+.. challenge:: R for ML

+   Run the ML example shown in this session.